Mikey-E/CSEC-5010-03-23194-Spring-2023-Final-Project/README.md

 Trust is strictly password-based.
 There are no exceptions for accessing .serval files.

+## Misc notes

+Docstrings have been omitted for functions that seemed self-documenting and needed no more context about their operation

 ## 5010 Extension

 The extension is the addendum in the Project_Design_Document folder.